ximhear/viper-module-generator/slides/slides.md

 ---

-> # [fit] A _view controller_ coordinates its efforts with _model objects_ and other controller objects—including other view controllers
+> # A _view controller_ coordinates its efforts with _model objects_ and other controller objects—including other view controllers
 -- Apple

 ---